waku-org/js-waku/guides/relay-receive-send-messages.md

 # Wait to be connected

-When using the `bootstrap` option, it may take some times to connect to other peers.
+When using the `bootstrap` option, it may take some time to connect to other peers.
 To ensure that you have relay peers available to send and receive messages, use the following function: